 Number Sense Maths has a comprehensive set of teaching and assessment resources for every stage of the programme.
-Here are some free examples of the resources you will find for every teaching step in every stage, and an example of an end of stage assessment pack.
+Here is a sample of the resources you will find for every teaching step in every stage, and an example of an end of stage assessment pack.

 For each teaching step, in every stage of the programme, key teaching points are explained so that teachers have a good understanding of what children need to learn.
 The teaching points also introduce the models used in each section.
 The teaching points can be printed out for other adults working with the children to make sure the same language is used and the same points are emphasised.
 Suggestions for practical activities and games which introduce each concept are also provided for both the classroom and for at home.

 This pack contains all the Teaching Points and Activities for Ten and A Bit (Stage 4), including a home school communication page to help families understand what their children are learning and how they can support at home.

 To see the Teaching Points and Activities for the first teaching step in every stage, along with the animations and exercises for those steps, sign up for FREE membership.